josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🙀_Chronically_Online/🕸️_algorithmic_hearing_is_not_listening.md

 ## 🏮 Footer

-*Algorithmic Hearing as False Accountability* is a living node of the Polaris Protocol.
+*🕸️ Algorithmic Hearing as False Accountability* is a living node of the Polaris Protocol.
 It maps how analytic tools simulate democratic responsiveness while structurally erasing the public from its own governance.

 > 📡 Cross-references: